As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 (Link Categories)

-The link category will display in the list …
+The category details will display in the list …

 (Link Categories)

 Tip: WordPress calls its default link category Blogroll .
-Unless you specify a category for a link, WordPress automatically assigns new links to the default category …
+Unless you specify the category for a link, WordPress will assign new links to the default category …

 (Default link category name is ‘blogroll’)

-You may want to change the default link category name to something that will make sense to your blog readers.
-This not only makes it easier for users of your site, but any new links that you add to the Links section will automatically be assigned to the new category name …
+You may want to change this default WordPress link category name to something better suited to your business.
+This will not only make it easier for visitors, but any new links that you add to the Links section will automatically be listed under the new category name …

-To edit the default category name, hover your mouse over the list item and click on the Quick Edit link …
+To change the default category name, hover your mouse over the list item and click on the Quick Edit link …

 (Quick Edit)

-Replace both the Name and the Slug with a new category name, and click on Update Link Category …
+Replace both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), and click on the Update link Category button …

 Let’s now add a description for this link category.
-To add a description to an existing link category, hover over the item name and click Edit …
+To add a link category description, hover over the item name and click Edit …

 (You can add/edit the category description)

-Repeat this process to add as many new link categories as your site requires.
+Repeat the above process to add as many new link categories as your site needs.

-Once you have finished setting up your link categories, you can being adding new links.
+After setting up your link categories, you can start adding your links.

-To create a new link, click on Links > Add New in your WP dashboard menu …
+To add a new link, choose Links > Add New in your WP admin menu …

-The ‘Add New Links’ page is divided into several sections:
+The ‘Add New Links’ page is divided into various sections:

 Name, Web Address & Description